TBD54566975/developer.tbd.website/site/blog/2024-07-31-simplying-cross-platform-payments-daps.md

 ## Keep Up to Date

 DAPs debuted during a company-wide Hackathon at Block, where TBD, Cash App, and Square teams collaborated to bring this vision to life.
-As the DAP implementation continues to evolve, here are ways you can get involved:
+As the DAP implementation continues to evolve, here are a few ways you can stay involved:

 * Join the [TBD Discord](http://discord.gg/tbd)
 * Read the DAP [specification](https://github.com/TBD54566975/dap)